willianantunes/willianantunes.com/content/blog/2023/09/2023-09-28-understanding-read-phenomena-by-practice-with-mariadb-postgresql-and-sqlserver.md

 ### Lost updates

-You have to do the commands quickly to reproduce the `lost update` phenomena.
+You have to do the commands quickly to reproduce the `lost update` phenomenon.
 If you delay doing so, you'll notice that the TX 2 SQL will block during the update statement until, eventually, it receives the error `ERROR 1205 (HY000): Lock wait timeout exceeded; try restarting transaction`.

 We are not specifying the isolation level.
 So, it will be [REPEATABLE READ](https://mariadb.com/kb/en/set-transaction/#repeatable-read) by default.
 Check it by executing the command `SELECT @@global.transaction_ISOLATION;`.
 By the way, repeatable read should not accept lost updates, but [this seems not to be true in MySQL/MariaDB](https://stackoverflow.com/a/10428319/3899136).